DEbbevi/ethix_ai/README.md

 - `generate_documentation.py`: Core documentation generation functionality
 - `run_prompts_for_project.py`: Ethics processing and prompt handling
 - `create_ethix_application.py`: Functionality for interfacing directly with ethix backend
-- `prompts/`: Templates and guidance documents
+- `prompts/`: Prompts for the LLM
-- `forms/`: HTML templates for ethics applications
+- `forms/`: HTML templates etc for ethics application and workflow of the LLM
-- `txt/`: Reference documents and guidelines
+- `txt/`: Source documents and guidelines used to develop the prompts

 ## Research Ethics Principles